 The Periscope Tower is situated on the shore of a man-made lake that has been built on top of a hill in the vicinity of the center of the city of Seinäjoki.
 The man-made lake, Lake Kyrösjärvi, has been created in order to serve three main functions: to help keep the flooding in the plains of Ostrobothnia under control, to generate energy for the electric power plant serving the city of Seinäjoki, and to form an attractive site for a new residential area to be constructed on the shores of the lake.
 120 000 square meters of new housing will be built there to provide homes for about 2000 people.
 The Periscope Tower is part of a larger landscape design project for reshaping the lakeshore, developed by OOPEAA for the Seinäjoki Housing Fair 2016.

 With the Periscope Tower, the aim is to activate the dam around the man-made lake and to turn it into a recreational area serving the residents of the new neighborhood to be constructed there as well as others living in Seinäjoki and the region at large.
 It will be connected to a broader network of recreational paths designed to be accessible to everyone.

 The Periscope Tower was commissioned by the City of Seinäjoki, realized in collaboration with SWECO Seinäjoki and constructed by the students of SEDU, a local vocational school for building and construction skills.
-It is part of the area developed for the annual Finnish Housing Fair to be held in Seinäjoki in 2016.
-The Periscope Tower will remain open to the public to enjoy also after the fair closes.
+It is part of the area developed for the annual Finnish Housing Fair held in Seinäjoki in 2016.
+The Periscope Tower remained open to the public to enjoy also after the fair closed.